sundgenomics/sundgenomics.github.io/README.md

     Due to window replacement at Panum 5th floor, there will be
-    no sequencing on Feb 5 and Feb 6.
+    no sequencing during week 9 (24-28 Feb).

 ### Team & contact